Fe-Bell/OpenMinesweeper/README.md

 Currently, this application is divided in the following projects:
 * OpenMinesweeper.Core

   Contains some core game logic, such as creating the cells/mines for the player.
 This was created using .NET Standard 2.0.
+This project is cross-platform.

 * OpenMinesweeper.NET

   Produces a WPF GUI application written with .NET Core 3.1.
 This makes use of the excellent [MVVMLight](https://github.com/lbugnion/mvvmlight), a cross-platform MVVM toolkit.
+This project is Windows-only.

 # Build requirements
 * Visual Studio 2019 Community or higher